Pacific rim leaders to debate future of trade post-Trump

 "The leaders will meet on Sunday and the first thing will be this very issue (anti-globalization)," Alan Bollard, the APEC secretariat's Executive Director, told Reuters in an interview on Thursday.

-U.S. President Barack Obama, Chinese President Xi Jinping, and Russian Prime Minister Vladimir Putin are due to attend the summit that brings together leaders whose economies represent 57 percent of global gross domestic product.
+U.S. President Barack Obama, Chinese President Xi Jinping, and Russian President Vladimir Putin are due to attend the summit that brings together leaders whose economies represent 57 percent of global gross domestic product.

 While campaigning, President-elect Trump had labeled the TPP "a disaster" and his populist stance on trade issues in some ways echoed sentiments heard in Britain, when it voted in June to quit the European Union.